meduketto/iksemel-rust/README.md

 iks = "0.1.0"
 ```

-You can also install it via cargo:
+You can install the command line tools with:

 ```sh
 cargo install iks
 ```

-which also installs the command line tools.

 # Usage

-See API documentation for detailed examples and information.
+See [API documentation][IKSAPI] for detailed examples and information.

 Here is a simple example: